arsenvlad/azure-lustre/clients-compiled-rpms-centos71-rdma-image-3.10.0_229.11.1/README.md

 </a>

 This template creates 2 or more Intel Lustre 2.7 client virtual machines using custom/user image of CentOS 7.1 with RDMA drivers and mounts an existing Intel Lustre filesystem.

+Instead of compiling the Lustre modules, this template and custom script extension downloads pre-complied RPMS from this GitHub repo to speed up the process.
+The pre-compiled modules will only work properly on this specific CentOS 7.1 kernel 3.10.0_229.11.1.el7.x86_64.

 * Custom/user image of CentOS 7.1 with RDMA drivers http://longliuswest.blob.core.windows.net/vhds/20150826185255-00853603622-centos71-rdma-os1.vhd
 * Create a storage account in your Azure Subscription that will be used to store the custom/user image and the OS disks of the Lustre client nodes